Box-Robotics/ros2-ouster-tools/README.md

   </tr>
 </table>

-NOTE: The above chart represents what [I](https://github.com/tpanzarella) have been able to test and validate.
-It is likely that this package supports a broader mix of hardware and software than is listed above.
+NOTE: It is likely that this package supports a broader mix of hardware and software than is listed above.
+Above is what has been validated by the author(s).

 What's Included?